JakeGWater/vpifg.com/source/about/roadmap.rst

 Roadmap
 ==========

-.. rubric:: April 2020
+.. roadmap:: June 2021

     The current plan is to complete the guides associated with :doc:`/workflows/BURN`.
     Each guide should include:

     - a brief lesson plan
     - a video walkthrough
     - a short writeup
     - relevant photos

+    Documents:

+    - :planned:`BMPCC HDMI to sRGB`